kristianwiklund/VM211_Firmware/README.md

 -------------------------------------------------------

+Change log v4.0.2.kw
+- move from included CCS811 to use sparkfun's latest, install with arduino-cli lib install "sparkfun ccs811 arduino library"@2.0.1, I'm assuming that those who do this mod are competent to install libraries themselves

 Change log v4.0.x.kw
 - Wifi feature, using ESP-01.
 - Wifi feature connects to mqtt broker and transmits the measurements every 300 seconds.
 Topic vm211/# .
 Please note, currently, the mqtt feature do not check if the sensor exists before transmitting the value